 - Fentanyl (strongest opioid out there- some people develop dependence after the first use or two)

 - Oxycodone (a common prescription drug used in pain treatment plans – often people will become dependent on this drug in a matter of months, but it can happen sooner)

 - Percocet (includes acetaminophen and oxycodone and is used to reduce pain – addiction is often similar to that of oxycodone)

 Do you use any of these drugs?
 If so, have you been using them differently than what your prescription states?
-For example, you might take four tablets of a drug each day when the prescription only says to take two.
+For example, you might take four tablets of a drug each day when the prescription says to take two.
 If that is the case, it is known as drug abuse.

 We want you to know there is no judgment here.
 Our team is available to help you stop using these drugs.
-We have many treatments that can help you to overcome the abuse or addiction of any opioids.
+We have many treatments that can help you to overcome the abuse or addiction of opioids.

 Do you have an opioid addiction?
 If so, we don’t want you to feel alone.
 Our team is here to help you overcome it.
 Once you reach out to us, we can do an assessment and figure out which treatments would be best for you.

 An Opioid Addiction Rehab Center is a specialized rehab facility that provides comprehensive treatment and support for individuals struggling with opioid addiction.
 These rehab centers offer services aimed at treating the physical symptoms and psychological symptoms of opioid dependency.

 Treatment at an opioid addiction rehabilitation center typically begins with a thorough assessment to determine the individual’s specific needs and develop a personalized treatment plan.
 In an opioid addiction rehab center, individuals may receive medical detoxification to safely manage withdrawal symptoms, followed by various forms of therapy such as individual counseling, group therapy, and behavioral therapies like cognitive behavioral therapy (CBT).